The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 Conclusion

-Medium to dark roasted coffee beans are best as these allow the solid flavors and hints of bitterness to come through in your prepared coffee.
+Medium-to dark-roasted coffee beans are best, as they allow the solid flavors and hints of bitterness to come through in your prepared coffee.

 To brew the perfect cup of coffee in a French press, you may need to deviate slightly from the recommended 1:14 to 1:16 coffee-to-water ratio or consider using filtered or bottled water instead of tap water.